 Others argue that the similarity of Psalm 22 with crucifixion events of Good Friday is because the Gospel writers made up the events to ‘fit’ the prophecy.
 But this explanation totally ignores the testimony of historians from that time outside of the Bible.
 Josephus and Tacitus respectively tell us that:

-Their historical testimony agrees with the gospels that Jesus was crucified.
+Their historical testimony agrees with the Gospels that Jesus was crucified.
 This is important because many of the details in Psalm 22 are simply particulars of the act of being crucified.
 If the gospel writers were going to make up the actual events to make them ‘fit’ Psalm 22 then they would basically have had to make up the whole crucifixion.
-Yet no one from that time denied his crucifixion, and the Jewish historian Josephus explicitly states that this is how he was executed.
+But the Jewish historian Josephus explicitly states that Pilate did crucify him.

 Psalm 22 and Jesus’ legacy

-Also, Psalm 22 does not end at v.18 as in the table above.
+Also, Psalm 22 does not end at verse 18 as in the table above.
 It continues on.
-Note the triumphant mood at the end –after the person is dead!
+Note the triumphant mood at the end –after the person dies!

 The poor will eat and be satisfied;